CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 <!--more-->

-Choose your operating system from the list below for straightforward instructions to get you going quickly.
+Choose your operating system or opt for using Gitpod (Code, build, debug and run entirely using a web-browser) from the list below for straightforward instructions to get you going quickly.
 If you are a seasoned developer with commit access, or just feeling extraordinarily brave, feel free to follow the general instructions.

 {{< build-dropdown >}}<br>

 <section id="build-code-gitpod" class="build-code-content">

-## Build CODE on GitPod
+## Build CODE on Gitpod
 On top of our daily LibreOffice core archives, we have also added integration support for Gitpod, a cloud based development environment.
 Now you can start hacking Collabora Online (COOL) in under ~5 minutes!

 **Steps to quick start:**